Schnabel car

-Design
+Examples

-The largest Schnabel car in public railroads operation, reporting number WECX 801, was completed in 2012 by Kasgro Railcar for Westinghouse Nuclear and is used in North America primarily to transport reactor containment vessels.
+The largest Schnabel car in public railroad operation, reporting number WECX 801, was completed in 2012 by Kasgro Railcar for Westinghouse Nuclear and is used in North America primarily to transport reactor containment vessels.
 It has 36 axles (18 for each half).
 Each half contains nine trucks which are connected by a complex system of span bolsters.
-Its tare (unloaded) weight is 399.6 ST and has a load limit of 1017.9 ST for a maximum gross weight of 1417.5 ST. WECX 801 has the ability to shift its load 44 in vertically and up to 40 in laterally on either side of the car's center line.
-When empty, this car measures 231 ft long; for comparison, a conventional boxcar currently operating on North American railroads has a single two-axle truck at each end of the car, measures 50 to 89 ft long and has a capacity of 70 to 105 ST. The train's speed is limited to 25 mi/h when WECX 801 is empty, but only 15 mi/h when loaded and requires a crew of six operators in addition to the train's crew.
+Its tare (unloaded) weight is 399.6 ST and has a load limit of 1017.9 ST for a maximum gross weight of 1417.5 ST. WECX 801 has the ability to shift its load 44 in vertically and up to 40 in laterally on either side of the car's centerline.
+When empty, this car measures 231 ft long; for comparison, a conventional boxcar currently operating on North American railroads has a single two-axle truck at each end of the car, measures 50 to 89 ft long and has a capacity of 70 to 105 ST. The train's speed is limited to 25 mi/h when WECX 801 is empty, but only 15 mi/h when loaded, and the system requires a crew of six operators in addition to the train's crew.